 Implementation of the decisions by all above three wings is through Bureaucracy which ensures that the policies, programs and judicial orders are implemented through Public service approach.
 The Media represent public sentiments and opinion on the working of all the other three entities.
 It has assumed the role of ‘Fourth Pillar’ in our democracy.
 In ideal conditions this entity occupies a unique position of keeping the other three in check.
 The media let the public know what is going on and provides public opinion to the ‘Rulers’.
 A biased reporting may result in upsetting the balance.

-Over the period of last 68 years since our independence the public has realized that the existing four pillars of ‘Democracy in India’ have not been able to deliver the promises made to people at large.
+Over the period of three decades since our independence the public has realized that the existing four pillars of ‘Democracy in India’ have not been able to deliver the promises made to people at large.
 The Legislature is based on caste and region based political party system wherein the elected representatives have electoral compulsions which deter the parliament to think and act collectively in the larger interest of the society and the country.
 The larger issues of the society like; land rights, forest rights, women representation, equitable development, corruption, etc are never pushed forward.
 The executive structure has become too heavy and corrupt that it gulps all the development funds on its own structural maintenance.
 Services are created more to protect the existing executive rather than to serve or develop.
 Even the sincere efforts do not reach at the grassroots level.
 The higher Judiciary has been providing a spark despite occasional allegations of ‘Judicial Activism’ but the lower judiciary is again inefficient, overloaded and allegedly corrupt.
 Media, the only watchdog enjoyed its celebrated status till the end of nineties and today it is as good as the India Incorporation.
 In the business world only the saleable is heard and the genuine concerns of majority among our down trodden society are never heard.
 The society at large feels alienated.
 Despite all claims by the successive governments the last man has never had his fill of promises, and the last man here stands for millions of deprived human beings who do not have any one to help support their claim.

 This dim scenario opens the gates for another front which not only acts as a watchdog but also provides constructive support to the executive to reach the last man.
 The voluntary sector is also known as the Non-government sector or the civil society or the community sector, due to its direct outreach to community at large.
 The presence of a large non-profit sector is rightly seen as an indicator of a healthy economy in local and national financial measurements across the developed nations.
 With a growing number of non-profit organizations focused on social services, the livelihoods, environment, education and wellbeing of the society, the non-profit sector is increasingly becoming central to the health and well-being of society.
 It is rightly stated by the economists that the non-profit sector provides an excellent outlet for a variety of society's labour and skills.
 In the United States, approximately 10% of GDP is attributable to this sector.
 In India, however, the established pillars do not consciously pave way for the non-government sector to prosper.